In the last couple of months, some of our college friends were getting together on our weekends at different tourist traps.

 Then he put them in the toaster oven.
 And he was continuously checking the ribs for 15 minutes.
 Within 15 minutes, our ribs were ready to serve.

-I think the downside of this process is to maintain the timing.
-If you are not an experienced cook, chances are high to burn the ribs.
 As the main work of a toaster oven is to make toast to everything.
 It’s totally my opinion.
 It can be different up to you.

 - Frist, Connect the pressure cooker with electricity to prepare it to reheat ribs